Luc205299/Chaewon_Power/README.md

 To run the script:

 1. Double-click on `chaewon.bat`.
 2. A terminal will open and execute the PowerShell script.
-Press any key to continue after execution.
+3. Press any key to stop it.

 ## Notes